ikki2530/holbertonschool-machine_learning/unsupervised_learning/0x01-clustering/README.md

 [6-expectation.py](6-expectation.py) - calculates the expectation step in the EM algorithm for a GMM.

 [7-maximization.py](7-maximization.py) - calculates the maximization step in the EM algorithm for a GMM.

+[8-EM.py](8-EM.py) - performs the expectation maximization for a GMM.

 [10-kmeans.py](10-kmeans.py) - performs K-means on a dataset.